Sir John Sinclair, 3rd Baronet: Personal life

 Sir John died on 30 September 1912.
-As he predeceased his eldest son Clarence, he was succeeded in the baronetcy by his grandson Archibald Henry Macdonald Sinclair, who was later created Viscount Thurso in 1952.
+As he was predeceased by his eldest son Clarence, he was succeeded in the baronetcy by his grandson Archibald Henry Macdonald Sinclair, who was later created Viscount Thurso in 1952.

 Interests

 Sinclair was the earliest born person to have made a gramophone disc recording.
 He made titles for Columbia, Gramophone and Typewriter Ltd. and Odeon, all in 1906.
 He also commissioned a statue of Mary, Queen of Scots, at 143–144 Fleet Street, London.